-The total solar eclipse that will traverse the United States is quickly approaching.
-Where will you be on August 21, 2017?
+A total solar eclipse that will traverse North America is quickly approaching.
 Don’t miss this opportunity to see a phenomenon you and your kids will talk about for years.
 Please note: This podcast episode is from 2017 but I have updated this blog post for the upcoming solar eclipse in 2024.

-The best way to see the eclipse this year is to be somewhere along the path of totality that goes from Oregon to South Carolina.
+The best way to see the eclipse in 2024 is to be somewhere along the path of totality that goes from Mexico to Maine.
 Even if you’re outside this area, you’ll still be treated to a sight unparalleled in all of nature.

 Think about it: the moon will pass between the earth and the sun and darkness will engulf you.
-The stars will be visible in midday!
+The stars will be visible at midday!

 See the Eclipse in Person